Skip to content

 As well as being fucked, our past is also unfucked.
 In Australia we live on land which has continuously supported a technological society for 60 000+ years! (holy crap recently discovered to be maybe up to to 120 000 years: ).
 So we have a model here – a past we can draw from and learn from, to discover why and how it worked – instead of studying and repeating over the mistakes of cultures that broke down!

 In addition to that incredible continuous span of handed down wisdom, there’s a tiny section in Jared Diamond’s Guns, Germs and Steel which spoke about how we use, or sometimes not use, and choose technologies.
-The question Jared asks is that if Australian Aboriginals traded with southeast asian and even northern asian nations for thousands of years, why did they not adopt armour, bows, horses, and other advances?
+The question Jared asks is that if Australian Aboriginals traded with southeast Asian and even northern Asian nations for thousands of years, why did they not adopt armour, bows, horses, and other advances?

 …and provides an interesting theory – that these technologies were assessed, and thrown away.
 The conclusion is that we, as humans, do not always choose technological solutions by default.
+Whatever you think of the author and their work, it is a compelling idea.
+Unfortunately, we have trained ourselves to accept all new technologies as something we need (see the previous section).

 We kinda know this, but it’s hard to see past the noise in 2019.
 Our problem here is ego – we’re not able to look past the fucked parts of the past to see where the past is unfucked, because we’re not able to put ourselves into the frame of mind required to see it (recall the Marićsteinian axiom?).
 So we need to change ourselves.
-And part of that process is taking on the idea that when people from cultures older than our own speak, we need to stop assuming they’re idiots and remember that humans have been smart for at least 120 000 years.
+And part of that process is taking on the idea that when people from cultures older than our own speak, we need to remember that humans have been smart for at least 120 000 years.

 It’s in our bones too, but we give up that power and ignore it all too readily, because we’ve told ourselves over generations that the old ways are bad, new things are always good, and technology is inevitable.